Fafà Picault: Houston Dynamo

-On December 17, 2020, Picault was traded to the Houston Dynamo, Dallas's Texas Derby rivals, in exchange for $275,000 of General Allocation Money, plus a potential $50,000 GAM in additional performance incentives.
-He made his Dynamo debut on April 16, starting in a 2–1 win over the San Jose Earthquakes to open the season.
-On May 8, Picault scored his first goal for Houston in a 1–1 draw against his former club, FC Dallas.
-He scored two goals on September 11 in a 3–0 win against Austin FC.
+On 17 December 2020, Picault was traded to the Houston Dynamo, Dallas's Texas Derby rivals, in exchange for $275,000 of General Allocation Money, plus a potential $50,000 GAM in additional performance incentives.
+He made his Dynamo debut on 16 April, starting in a 2–1 win over the San Jose Earthquakes to open the season.
+On 8 May, Picault scored his first goal for Houston in a 1–1 draw against his former club, FC Dallas.
+He scored two goals on 11 September in a 3–0 win against Austin FC.
 His performance against Austin saw him named to the MLS Team of the Week.
 Picault ended the season with 31 appearances, 11 goals, and five assists.
 He was named Dynamo MVP and Dynamo Players' Player of the Year.
 Despite a good season for Picault, it was a poor year for Houston, finishing last in the Western Conference and missing out on the playoffs.

-Picault scored his first and second goals of the 2022 season on April 2, helping Houston to a 3–1 win against Inter Miami.
-He was named to the Team of the Week following the match.
-He scored another brace on September 13 as the Dynamo beat the New England Revolution 3–1, once again being included in the Team of the Week.
+Picault scored his first and second goals of the 2022 season on 2 April, helping Houston to a 3–1 win against Inter Miami CF. He was named to the Team of the Week following the match.
+He scored another brace on 13 September as the Dynamo beat the New England Revolution 3–1, once again being included in the Team of the Week.
 Picault ended the regular season with 7 goals and 3 assists in 30 appearances as Houston finished 13th in the West, failing to qualify for the playoffs again.

 Nashville SC

-On November 9, 2022, Picault was traded to Nashville SC in exchange for $50,000 of 2023 General Allocation Money, $50,000 of 2024 GAM, and up to a conditional $150,000 in 2024 GAM.
+On 9 November 2022, Picault was traded to Nashville SC in exchange for $50,000 of 2023 General Allocation Money, $50,000 of 2024 GAM, and up to a conditional $150,000 in 2024 GAM.
+He would make 29 appearances and scoring 5 goals.
+He left Nashville following the 2023 season.

+Whitecaps FC

+Picault joined the Vancouver Whitecaps FC for the 2024 season.
+During the season he played 33 games for the club and scoring nine goals, before leaving at the end of the season as a free agent.

+Inter Miami CF

+Picault joined Inter Miami CF as a free agent starting in the 2025 season.He would make his debut for Inter Miami in the clubs first match against New York City FC which ended in a 2-2 draw.
+Picault would get his first goal for the club in a 2-1 win against Atlanta United along with a goal from Lionel Messi.

 International career

+Early Haiti call-up

-On September 9, 2014, Picault, along with Fort Lauderdale Strikers teammate James Marcelin, was called up to the Haiti national team to face Chile in an international friendly at Lockhart Stadium.
+On 9 September 2014, Picault, along with Fort Lauderdale Strikers teammate James Marcelin, was called up to the Haiti national team to face Chile in an international friendly at Lockhart Stadium.
 He did not make an appearance.

+United States

-Picault was called up to the United States senior team for a May 22, 2016 friendly against Puerto Rico and made his debut in second half of that game.
-He won his second cap on October 11, 2018 in a friendly against Colombia.
+Picault was called up to the United States senior team for a 22 May 2016 friendly against Puerto Rico and made his debut in second half of that game.
+He won his second cap on 11 October 2018, in a friendly against Colombia.